 - Check the instructions of the brand you are using, but if you are using Restore and Shine Hair Masque, this is what I recommend for how to tame frizzy hair overnight:

 - Shampoo, rinse and gently blot out water from your hair.
 Apply Restore and Shine Hair Masque to the ends and mid-lengths and leave to dry.
 If your hair is very thick, it’s a good idea to do this early in the day, giving your hair a chance to dry before you got to bed.

 - Before you go to bed, wrap your hair in a silk or satin scarf (maybe not your favourite one!) and let the hair mask work its magic whilst you sleep.

-- In the morning rinse your hair and style as normal.
+- In the morning, rinse your hair and style as normal.
 No need to shampoo.
 Your hair should feel silky smooth.
-Do that once a week and you’ll notice a big difference in the texture of your hair.
+Do that once a week, and you’ll notice a big difference in the texture of your hair.

-- When we sleep, we move around and when our hair is rubbed against the rough texture of cotton, it breaks and tangles.
-Once you start sleeping on silk or satin pillows, it really is a revelation.
-Hair becomes so much easier to manage in between washes and, of course, it massively reduces frizz.
+- When we sleep, we move around, and when our hair rubs against the rough texture of cotton, it breaks and tangles.
+Once you start sleeping on silk or satin pillows, it’s a revelation.
+Hair becomes so much easier to manage in between washes, and, of course, it massively reduces frizz.